Okay, let's talk lasagna, peeps. Ooey, gooey, hearty, satisfying, amaaaazeballs lasagna.

 The thinly sliced sweet potatoes are awesome.
 They work perfectly as a replacement of lasagna noodles.
 I try to cook them until they're just about tender so they hold up some.

-If you don’t yet have a mandolin, I highly recommend getting yourself one.
-They’re pretty cheap (mine was just $14!) and they’re so helpful to get those even, thin slices which is key to making the lasagna slices so they cook evenly.
+If you don't yet have a mandolin, I highly recommend getting yourself one.
+They're pretty cheap and they're so helpful to get those even, thin slices which is key to making the lasagna slices so they cook evenly.
 You can pull it off using a sharp knife, but a mandolin will make it loads easier and more precise.

 I also replaced the ricotta cheese with cottage cheese which is chock full of protein and tastes great as an alternative.
 Soooo goood!